 The procedure for downloading the Wild Edible Notebook has changed.
 Please visit the Wild Edible Notebook page for information on subscribing to the iPad/iPhone or PDF versions for $1.99/month.
 Your support makes the continued development of this publication possible, both on the content and technical sides.

-To download a free issue of the Wild Edible Notebook and stay abreast of future developments, please join the email list by filling out your info at the very bottom of this website.
-Thanks!
+To download a free issue of the Wild Edible Notebook and stay abreast of future developments, join the email list by filling out your info at the very bottom of the page.